VSRomanov/MultipleSequenceAlignment/README.md

 Noteworthy, this implementation supports use of affine gap costs, i.e. two different gap costs/scores: "gap opening penalty" >= "gap extension penalty".

+Note: the implementation ignores letter cases: for example, an uppercase 'A' is aligned with a lowercase 'a' and considered matched.

 ## Usage
 Typical usage looks like this: